Filesystem

 ) -> Vector{String}

-By default, readdir' sorts the list of returned names.
-To skip sorting names and get them in the order they are listed in the file system, you can use `readdir(dir, sort=false)
+By default, readdir sorts the list of names it returns.
+If you want to skip sorting the names and get them in the order that the file system lists them, you can use readdir(dir, sort=false) to opt out of sorting.

 Examples